Private Use Van Insurance

 Pay annually – If you can afford to, it’s cheaper to pay for your private van insurance annually because monthly payments typically charge interest.

-No Claims Discount – Your NCB is key variable in securing cheap personal van insurance.
+No Claims Discount – Your NCB is a key variable in securing cheap private van insurance.
 Significant savings can be accrued, so try to build – and keep – your bonus intact.

 Don’t modify if you don’t need to – Even simple modifications can affect your quotes.
 Avoid the temptation to modify, and keep your private van as standard as possible.